jc-gh25/jc-gh25/README.md

 Currently I do work evaluating LLM output for logical consistency and failure modes, and I'm starting Purdue's MS in AI Management and Policy.

-I also write fiction (under a pen-name) about AI: *[The Forest Is Woven: A Novel, and Residency: a novella](https://wovenaether.com/)* — stories about memory, identity, choice, and what may accumulate between a person and an AI over time.
+I also write fiction (under a pen-name) about AI: *[wovenaether.com](https://wovenaether.com/)* — stories about memory, identity, choice, and what may accumulate between a person and an AI over time.
 A new book, inspired by the [AI Village](https://theaidigest.org/village), is in progress.

 ## The lab